sarahciston/codingcare/_drafts/ELIZA-chapter.md

 >"ELIZA in its use so far has had as one of its principal objectives the concealment of its lack of understanding. [@weizenbaumELIZAComputerProgram1966]

-Similarly, large machine learning models, which have taken on many forms and interfaces, have [drafted on] the chatbot interface to [gather cultural cache], when chatbot products were not their initial design goal either.
+Similarly, so-called causal language models, including the most popular LLMs and their variations, have [drafted on] the chatbot interface to [gather cultural cache].
+However, chatbot products were not their initial design goal either.
 OpenAI specifically eschewed training on dialogue when creating its GPT-2 model: "While dialog is an attractive approach, we worry it is overly restrictive.
 The internet contains a vast amount of information that is passively available without the need for interactive communication" [@radfordLanguageModelsAre2019].
 Only in GPT's fourth iteration (ChatGPT/GPT-3.5) did OpenAI add dialog-style fine-tuning on top of its prior generic training to create its now-familiar chatbot interface, which truly launched it as a household sensation.
 This converted the prior GPT-3 model into an accessible format for widespread (freemium) non-expert use.
 Earlier versions had been released to open-source tech communities — GPT-2 was released in piecemeal with dire, overhyped warnings about the models' abilities and potentials, which is ironic given the continued expansion and extraction undertaken by OpenAI since [@radfordBetterLanguageModels2019].
 OpenAI now releases closed-source tools, but as far as the company will reveal, much of the exponential expansion of its model from GPT-3 to 3.5 to 4 etc. has been in additional training meant to shift its purpose toward its chatbot interface — including fine-tuning using question answering and reinforcement learning.
 It does not focus on building broad new domain knowledge, honing language 'understanding' skills, or applying new architectures [@brownLanguageModelsAre2020; @openaiGPT4TechnicalReport2024; @ouyangTrainingLanguageModels2022].
 Of course chatbots existed well before, but the combination of a sufficiently large model with the chatbot fine-tuning and easy web interface have allowed for its smooth, seemingly 'knowledgeable' interaction, making the system take off as ChatGPT.

 <!-- Now have become synechdoche: Many users interpret all computing as AI and all AI as ML and all ML as LLM and all LLM as ChatGPT, and cut out the middle men, in this moment every AI fantasy is a version of ChatGPT.
 To the horror of CS/developers.  -->

 # So, It Quacks Like a Duck, But How Does It Work?

-Although today's large language models have compounded how many processes occur and how quickly they take place, the processes themselves remain basic mathematic procedures, not intelligent or complex predictions.
+Although today's language models have compounded how many processes occur and how quickly they take place, the processes themselves remain basic mathematic procedures, not intelligent or complex predictions.
 The intricacy of these systems comes from their exponential increase in size and processing speed, not the sophistication of their calculations, which involve mostly matrix multiplication and linear algebra.
 This is a difference of scale, rather than kind or category.
 ELIZA proves that seemingly sophisticated mechanisms can in fact be quite simple.
 The structure of ELIZA reminds us that chatbots, like other computational models, are but logical operations and calculations — compounding and confounding though they may grow to be.
 The number of processes, the speed with which they are computed, and their compounding social effects together yield the same illusion that Weizenbaum spoke of when he sought a plausible contextual frame and format for DOCTOR that would leave enough to the imagination that would maintain the illusion for his conversational agent.
 Weizenbaum's words ring true today:

 >"machines are made to behave in wondrous ways, often sufficient to dazzle even the most experienced observer.
 But once a particular program is unmasked, once its inner workings are explained in language sufficiently plain to induce understanding, its magic crumbles away; it stands revealed as a mere collection of procedures, each quite comprehensible.
 The observer says to himself 'I could have written that'." [@weizenbaumELIZAComputerProgram1966]